stablekernel/aqueduct/doc/db/modeling_data.md

 Note that, by default, transient properties are not serialized or deserialized, and are not `attributes` of their entity.

 It is important to understand that a `Model` is a effectively a wrapper around a `Map<String, dynamic>`.
 This `Map` is the *backing* of the `Model` object.
 A `Model` object's values are stored in this `Map` - when you access a property of a model object, the name of the property is transformed into a `String` key in the backing map.
-This is why the model type *implements* its persistent type - the actual storage for the properties are in this backing map, inherited from `Model`.
+This is why the instance type *implements* its persistent type - the actual storage for the properties are in this backing map, inherited from `Model`.
 The `Model` class implements `noSuchMethod` to set and get data from its backing map when an accessor is invoked on a `Model` subclass.

 ### Modeling Model Object Relationships